smaurice101/readthedocs/docs/source/tmlbuilds.rst

      - The number of instances of privateGPT to run i.e. 2
    * - CUDA_VISIBLE_DEVICES
      - If you have NVIDIA GPU enter the location here i.e. 0
+   * - docfolder
+     - You can specify the sub-folder that contains TEXT or PDF files..this is a

+       subfolder in the MAIN folder mapped to /rawdata if this field in NON-EMPTY,

+       privateGPT will query these documents as the CONTEXT to answer your prompt

+       separate multiple folders with a comma
+   * - docfolderingestinterval
+     - How often you want TML to RE-LOAD the files in docfolder - enter the number of SECONDS
+   * - useidentifierinprompt
+     - If 1, this uses the identifier in the TML json output and appends it to prompt, If 0, it uses the prompt only

 privateGPT Processing Explantion
 """""""""""""""""""""""""""""""""""